llvm/llvm-project/lldb/docs/resources/overview.rst

 spectrum, backed by classes implementing individual formatters, matching rules, etc.

-For an introduction to data formatters, see :doc:`/use/variable`.
+For a general user-level introduction to data formatters, see :doc:`/use/variable`.

+More details on their architecture can be found in :doc:`/resources/dataformatters`.

 Expression
 ----------